sergeykonkin/InMemoryDb/README.md

 # Your DB fits in RAM

-This library allows to store entire table in memory and keep it updated. `IContinuousReader` type performs continuous reading and `InMemoryTableReplica` uses it and stores data in strong-typed collection.
+This library allows to store remote data in RAM and keep it updated indefinitely. `IContinuousReader` type performs continuous reading and `InMemoryReplica` uses it and stores data in strong-typed collection.

 ## Usage

+For now there is only SQL Server implementation.

 Table:
 ```sql